 - The rajma should have softened.
-Keep the heat on high and stir until the water dries up; then add the kasuri methi.
-Roast the rajma for 8-10 minutes stirring constantly.
+Turn the heat on high and stir until the water dries up, then add the kasuri methi.
+Cook the rajma for 8-10 minutes, stirring constantly.

 - Add 1 liter of water and mix well.
-Close the pressure cooker, and keep the heat on medium.
-At the first whistle, reduce heat to low and cook for 15 minutes.
+Close the pressure cooker and turn the heat to medium.
+At the first whistle, reduce the heat to low and cook for 15 minutes.

-- Remove from heat and let the pressure inside subside.
+- Remove from heat and let the pressure subside.

 Assembling the Rajma Chawal Dish